sterlingfearing/abortion-access/README.md

 This repository consolidates data, across multiple spatial scales, that is relevant to understanding the accessibility of abortion services in the United States.

 ## Introduction
+It is estimated that 1-in-4 women in the United States will have an abortion by the age of forty-five.
+Despite the common and private nature of this procedure, abortion is a topic that has become heavily stigmatized and politicized.
+Since the legalization of abortion in the 1973 supreme court case Roe v.
+Wade, anti-abortion activists and politicians have worked to enact strict regulations on abortion, with the ultimate goal of overturning the supreme court decision.
+These restrictions have resulted in disparate access to abortion throughout the country.

+Recent events have highlighted the necessity of addressing access to abortion care.
+Like many issues in the United States health care system, disparities in access to abortion care were exacerbated by the COVID-19 pandemic.
+As part of the emergency response in March 2020, elective medical procedures were postponed throughout the country.
+In arguably an opportunistic motion by anti-abortion state officials, abortion was deemed an elective procedure and clinics were shut down in eight Republican states, including: Arkansas, Alabama, Iowa, Ohio, Oklahoma, Tennessee, Texas and West Virginia.
+In addition, the Trump Administration's election of anti-abortion Supreme Court Justices— Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett, presents a significant threat the constitutional right to abortion secured by *Roe vs. Wade*.
+The anti-abortion stance of the newly appointed Supreme Court Justices could result in overturning the *Roe* decision.

+In light of the shifting power dynamics in the Supreme Court and the abortion restrictions put in place during the COVID-19 pandemic, it is of utmost importance that we turn our attention towards access to abortion care.
+This repository provides a consolidation, and a basic analysis, of the data that is relevant to understanding access to abortion care in the United States.

 ## Data Overview

+### Abortion Clinic Locations
+The location of abortion clinics used for this analysis are sourced from the program for Advancing New Standards In Reproductive Health (ANSIRH) at the University of California San Francisco.
+The 2020 database, includes information on 1,068 facilities publicly known to provide abortion in the United States.
+The ANSIRH data base includes only facilities that publicly advertise providing abortion care.
+As such, this database is representative of the locations where most people would go to seek an abortion.
+It is a comprehensive list of specialized and non-specialized clinics, which account for 95% of abortions provided in the United States.

+Access to this database can be requested [here](http://abortionfacilitydatabase.org).

 ### Geographic Boundaries
 | Variable Construct | Variable Proxy | Source | Spatial Scale |